Oddball (film): Plot

-After Oddball successfully fends off a fox and protects Pocket and his Significant other, he and Olivia decide that the dog can guard the birds nightly.
-After the penguin numbers are steadily rising, Emily finds out about Swampy's plan after Olivia accidentally blurts it out.
+After Oddball successfully fends off a fox and protects Pocket and his significant other, he and Olivia decide that the dog can guard the birds nightly.
+After the penguin numbers steadily rise, Emily learns of Swampy's plan after Olivia accidentally blurts it out.
 Emily eventually approves and warns that Oddball could get into trouble if the council finds out.
-Swampy assumes that Bradley is sabotaging the penguins because Bradley is so eager about a whale watching idea formed by a man named Rich (Jason Geary).
-The whale watching station would supplant the penguin sanctuary.
-That night after going home from dropping Oddball off to the island, Oddball tries to fend off a decoy fox and gets shot by a tranquilizer gun off-screen by an unknown person.
-Swampy accuses Emily of running away after she proposes following through with Bradley's plan of moving away with him and Olivia and says that the sanctuary is done.
+Swampy assumes that Bradley is sabotaging the penguins because Bradley is so eager about a whale-watching idea.
+The whale-watching station would supplant the penguin sanctuary.
+That night, after going home from dropping Oddball off on the island, Oddball tries to fend off a decoy fox and gets shot by a tranquilizer gun off-screen by an unknown person.
+Swampy accuses Emily of running away after she proposes to follow Bradley's plan to move away with him and Olivia, and she says the sanctuary is done.
 Outraged and offended by her father's comments, Emily says that she put more effort into the penguin sanctuary than he did when her mum died.
-Swampy later finds Oddball in the back of the animal control van where he finds a matching wound to a tranquilizer dart.
-The animal catcher (Frank Woodley) says to Swampy that he can't save Oddball and drives off after letting him have one last moment with the dog.
-After finding out that Pocket and his female friend have laid an egg, he teams up with Olivia to save Oddball.
-Emily and Jack go to Jack's house and find some of his tranquilizer guns, fox cages and tranquilliser darts missing.
+Swampy later finds Oddball in the back of the animal control van, where he finds a matching wound to a tranquilizer dart.
+The animal catcher tells Swampy that he cannot save Oddball and drives off after giving him a final moment with the dog.
+After learning that Pocket and his female friend have laid an egg, he works with Olivia to save Oddball.
+Emily and Jack go to Jack's house and find some of his tranquilizer guns, fox cages, and tranquilliser darts missing.

 After saving Oddball, Swampy and Olivia meet Emily and the slightly drugged Jack (from a dart gun accident) at the beach connecting to Middle Island.
 Oddball and Olivia sneak to the island and are followed by the worried Emily and Swampy.
-Oddball finds the person sabotaging the island releasing a fox.
-After a brief confrontation Emily calls out to the person, assuming it is Bradley, to stop, but the person is actually revealed to be Zoe.
-She explains that Rich, the whale watch station promoter, is her boyfriend and wants the whale-watching plan to go through, just so she can get out of her job which she secretly hated.
-She then grabs Pocket's egg and attempts to stomp on it but is stopped when Emily and Olivia tackle her.
-Emily accidentally kicks the egg off the cliff but it stops before it can reach the sea.
-Zoe is shot with a tranquilizer dart by Jack, and Oddball carefully retrieves the egg with guidance from Swampy, Emily and Olivia.
+Oddball finds the person sabotaging the island, releasing a fox.
+After a brief confrontation, Emily calls out to the person, assuming it is Bradley, to stop, but the person is revealed to be Zoe.
+She explains that the whale-watching promoter is her boyfriend and wants the whale-watching plan to go through just so she can get out of her job, which she secretly hates.
+She then grabs Pocket's egg and attempts to destroy it, but Emily and Olivia prevent her.
+Emily accidentally kicks the egg off the cliff, but it stops before it can reach the sea.
+Zoe is shot with a tranquilizer dart and arrested by Jack, and Oddball carefully retrieves the egg with guidance from Swampy, Emily, and Olivia.
 Emily dismisses Bradley's idea to move away and reconciles with Swampy.
-The sanctuary is saved and the Maremma conservation project is approved.
+The sanctuary has been saved, and the Maremma conservation project has been approved.